The kvstore vmod allows for high performance key value storage with optional TTLs.

 VOID .set_backend(STRING key, BACKEND value, DURATION ttl = 0)

-Sets a backend in the kvstore
+This method stores a backend in the kvstore with an optional TTL.
+Not safe

-dynamic backends.
+to use with dynamic backends.

 Arguments:

-accepts type STRING
+key accepts type STRING

-accepts type BACKEND
+value accepts type BACKEND

 Type: Method